 "Optimizing productivity, producing more with less, protecting soil, water and carbon sequestration capacity is the best option for balancing the need to expand agricultural production with environmental conservation."— Rattan Lal (2024)

-An opportunity identified for the sequestration of COS will be obtained, with potential for implementation as a NAMA evaluated in its potential economic and environmental impact, for the five LAC countries participating in the project.
+A SOC sequestration opportunity with potential for implementation as a NAMA has been identified, including an assessment of its potential economic and environmental impact, for each of the five LAC countries participating in the project.

-Staff will be trained to update their SOC stock reports and stock changes with the necessary quality in the time required according to international agreements in the five countries participating in this project and reference material will be developed as part of the published component for subsequent consultations.
+Staff from the five participating countries have been trained to update their SOC stock and stock-change reports with the quality and within the timeframes required according to international agreements, and the reference material developed throughout the three workshops is available for future consultations.

 Relevant data